Presbyterian Church in the United States of America: Social gospel and evangelization

 By the early 20th century, the Social Gospel movement, which stressed social as well as individual salvation, had found support within the Presbyterian Church.
 Important figures such as Henry Sloane Coffin, president of New York's Union Seminary and a leading liberal, backed the movement.
 The most important promoter of the Social Gospel among Presbyterians was Charles Stelzle, the first head of the Workingmen's Department of the PCUSA.
 The department, created in 1903 to minister to working class immigrants, was the first official denominational agency to pursue a Social Gospel agenda.
 According to church historian Bradley Longfield, Stelzle "advocated for child-labor laws, workers' compensation, adequate housing, and more effective ways to address vice and crime in order to advance the kingdom of God."
 After a reorganization in 1908, the work of the department was split between the newly created Department of Church and Labor and the Department of Immigration.

-While the Social Gospel was making inroads within the denomination, the ministry of baseball player turned evangelist Billy Sunday demonstrated that evangelization and the revivalist tradition was still a force within the denomination.
+While the Social Gospel was making inroads within the denomination, the ministry of baseball player turned evangelist Billy Sunday demonstrated that evangelicalism and the revivalist tradition was still a force within the denomination.
 Sunday became the most prominent evangelist of the early 20th century, preaching to over 100 million people and leading an estimated million to conversion throughout his career.
 Whereas Stelzle emphasized the social aspects of Christianity, Sunday's focus was primarily on the conversion and moral responsibility of the individual.